frelon/suse-elemental/docs/image-build-and-customization.md

 ### Limitations

-Currently the image build and customization process has the following limitations:
+Currently, the image build and customization process has the following limitations:

 1. Supports building images only for `x86_64` platforms.
 2. Supports building only `RAW` type images.
-3. Supports building images for non air-gapped environments only.
+3. Supports building images for connected (non air-gapped) environments only.
-3. Does not support building Linux-only images.
-Users looking to build Linux-only images should refer to the [Linux-only Image](linux-only-image.md) guide.

-Elemental is in active development and much of these limitations are on our roadmap and **will** be fixed.
+Elemental is in active development, and these limitations **will** be addressed as part of the product roadmap.

 ### Usage